nmshd/documentation/_docs_integrate/request-persistent-consent-of-peer.md

 The accepted CreateAttributeRequestItem leads to the creation of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) for the Sender, a so-called PeerRelationshipAttribute.
 Its `content` is given by the `attribute` specified within the [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem), in other words by the [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) with Consent as `value.@type`, which is owned by the Recipient.
-It represents the necessary counterpart to the Recipient's own shared RelationshipAttribute.
+It represents the necessary counterpart to the Recipient's OwnRelationshipAttribute.

 ## What's next?